 The crowd’s hate - grown men and women screaming at a child - is the true face of segregation.
 These were not fringe extremists, but teachers, parents, and students.
 The NAACP has worked tirelessly to ensure the right to education for all.
 We are not asking for favours - only for what is already law.”

-What does Source A suggest about the impact of segregated education?
+What, according to Source M, was the impact of segregated education?

 What message is conveyed by the photograph in Source N?